Bank owned real estate, mainly homes that went through foreclosure, are referred to as REO (Real Estate Owned) property.

 This is a way of saying that there is competition in the bidding for the house.
 Sometimes they have a "Multiple offers addendum," meaning that you will have to acknowledge that you are not the only one bidder, and that you might not be the highest bidder.
 Such an addendum is meant to protect the bank from law suits.

-Bank owned real estate is listed for sale on the MLS and can be accessed by certified Real Estate Agents.
+Foreclosed homes are listed for sale on the MLS and can be accessed by licensed Realtor.

 Real Estate Professional can set up an automatic search for all the new bank foreclosure homes, and email the listings to you automatically on a daily basis.